 Growing pittosporums and their care is easy.
 Not just scented flowers, they also reward with beautiful foliage.
 Their fast-growing ability makes them wonderful plants for hedges and borders!

 Pittosporum is a genus of about 200 species of flowering shrubs and plants.
-Majority of these species are native to Japan and Southeast Asia, although several of them have been identified in Africa.
+The majority of these species are native to Japan and Southeast Asia, although several of them have been identified in Africa.
 The leaves of a Pittosporum plant are usually spiral or whorls.
-Most pittosporums do not exceed 2 – 3 meters in height after several years of steady growth.
+Most pittosporums do not exceed 2-3 meters in height after several years of steady growth.
 Growing pittosporum also allows enjoying its foliage, renowned for its beauty.

 Flowers are white, cream, yellow, red or brown, this too depends on the variety.
 These flowers are scented, emanating pleasant citrus-like fragrance.

 Learn about the most fragrant flowering plants here

 You can propagate pittosporum plant by seeds, but growing pittosporum from cuttings is relatively easy and better.
 Our advice is to buy a plant from a nursery.

 For this, take several cuttings of about 8 – 15 cm and plant them in a pot filled with starting mix.
 You can also dip them in rooting hormone before planting.

 Place the cuttings on a bright spot and keep the soil moist.
 Once new leaves appear after a few weeks, slowly acclimate them, and when they have outgrown their existing pot, transplant them to a bigger pot or on the ground.

 If your soil is heavy, dig a hole large enough (one meter in all directions) and mix 1/3 coarse sand, 1/3 compost and slow-release fertilizer in it.
 For planting in a pot, using a good quality light potting mix is optimal.